tudelft-cda-lab/SEQUENT/README.md

 ```

 ## Usage
-The code below shows how to use to train FAITH and how to use the trained model to detect anomalies.
-You can also have a look at the experiment code on the `experiment_code` branch to see how we use FAITH to detect anomalies on the AssureMOSS, CTU-13 and UGR-16 datasets.
+The code below shows how to train FAITH and how to use the trained model to detect anomalies.
+You can also have a look at the experiment code on the `experiment_code` branch to see how we use FAITH to detect anomalies on the AssureMOSS, CTU-13, and UGR-16 datasets.

 ```python